Creates new table in the database.

 CREATE TABLE my_table( symb SYMBOL capacity 256 nocache index capacity 1048576, price DOUBLE, ts TIMESTAMP, s STRING ) timestamp(ts) partition by DAY

-select * from tab or any arbitrary SQL result:
+select * from tab or any arbitrary SQL result, the table data will be copied with the corresponding structure.

 create table x as ( select rnd_int() a, rnd_double() b, rnd_symbol('ABB', 'CDD') c from long_sequence(100) where false )